oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ useRef()</button>
 <div class="content" style="display: none;" markdown="1">

-In the section on Refs, it is discussed how these are used to accessed specific elements of the DOM.
+In the section on Refs, it is discussed how these are used to access specific elements of the DOM.
 Specifically, they are used for accessing HTML elements or class components.
 They cannot, however, be used to refer to functional components.

 To emulate this behaviour with functional components, the `useRef()` hook is used.